bmaunde/guidelines/erp-magento-integration-guide.md

 For realtime inbound requests that require a response, the response just needs to be the resultant data structure in JSON format as that is the only currectly supported format.

 ## Error Handling
-In both the Sync Framework and the Inbound
+In both the Sync Framework and the Inbound API(s), error handling is expected.
+The structure of the error data and the response codes that should be used are detailed in the Connector Integration Guide.

 ## API Data Reference
-The following is a listing of all the data expected to and from backend systems.
-From this information, you should get the following:
-- the object names and actions will form part of the metadata in the request body
-- the data structures will form part of the data node in the request body
+This section covers the technical information that will be used in the me
 ### Outbound Data
 This section covers data that is to be replicated from backend systems to Magento.
 This mainly consists of master data and the objects are: